How to Solve the Battery Drain Issue on the JIO Sim card?

 The 800 bands offer higher coverage compared to the 1800 and 2300 bands.

 This means the coverage is almost 1.5 to 1.8 times where there is an 800 MHz band.
-It also means JIO has to put up a lesser number of towers where they are using 800 MHz frequency.
+It also means JIO has to put up fewer towers where they are using 800 MHz frequency.

 But the cost of the 800 MHz spectrum is much higher compared to the 2300 MHz.
 Hence the business decision to use it.